-Blizzard Entertainment® is a premier developer and publisher of entertainment software.
+Blizzard Entertainment is a premier developer and publisher of entertainment software.
 After establishing the Blizzard Entertainment label in 1994, the company quickly became one of the most popular and well-respected makers of computer games.
 By focusing on creating well-designed, highly enjoyable entertainment experiences, Blizzard Entertainment has maintained an unparalleled reputation for quality since its inception.

-World of Warcraft initially launched on November 23, 2004 in North America, Australia, and New Zealand, with subsequent launches in South Korea, Europe, mainland China, Singapore, and the regions of Taiwan, Hong Kong, and Macau in 2005, Malaysia in 2006, Thailand in 2007, and Latin America and Russia in 2008.
-The game has achieved unprecedented popularity on a global scale, with millions of subscribers worldwide.It is available in eight different languages based on the regions in which it is played, and has earned awards and praise from publications around the world.
+World of Warcraft initially launched on November 23, 2004 in North America, Australia, and New Zealand, with subsequent launches in South Korea, Europe, mainland China, Singapore, and the regions of Taiwan, Hong Kong, and Macau in 2005; Malaysia in 2006; Thailand in 2007; Latin America and Russia in 2008; and Brazil in 2011.
+The game has achieved unprecedented popularity on a global scale, millions of subscribers worldwide.It is available in eleven different languages based on the regions in which it is played, and has earned awards and praise from publications around the world.

 Blizzard's original Warcraft game, Warcraft: Orcs & Humans™, was touted as one of the best strategy games of 1994, and the game’s epic sequel, 1995’s Warcraft II: Tides of Darkness™, won numerous awards, including the company’s first Game of the Year award.
-Warcraft III: Reign of Chaos, released in July 2002, has likewise won several accolades and, like StarCraft, has become a staple of professional tournament gaming, along with its expansion, the award-winning Warcraft III: The Frozen Throne®, which was released in July 2003.
+Warcraft III: Reign of Chaos®, released in July 2002, has likewise won several accolades and, like StarCraft, became a staple of professional tournament gaming, along with its expansion, the award-winning Warcraft III: The Frozen Throne®, which was released in July 2003.

 In South Korea, StarCraft's mass popularity played a major role in the birth of the professional-gaming and game-broadcasting phenomena.

 Prior to the release of Warcraft: Orcs & Humans, Blizzard Entertainment served as a third-party developer, creating entertainment software for various platforms, including MS-DOS, Macintosh, Sega Genesis, and Super NES.
-The company’s best-known titles from this era include Rock ‘n Roll Racing®, The Lost Vikings®, and Blackthorne™.
+The company’s best-known titles from this era include Rock ‘n Roll Racing®, The Lost Vikings®, and Blackthorne®.